 C. Requesting Leave

 Written application for leave, together with a letter of acknowledgement and a recommendation from the faculty member’s department chair, must be submitted to the Dean of Faculty, who will add his/her own recommendation, and forward all related documents to the President.

 For academic leave or a sabbatical to be undertaken in the fall semester, or if the leave taken is to extend through an entire academic year, a faculty member must apply in written form to his/her department chair by the end of September the year prior to the beginning date for the planned leave.For either form of leave to be undertaken in the spring semester, written application must be submitted by the end of February the year prior to the beginning date for the planned leave.
-Requests made after these deadlines will be considered at the discretion of the Dean of Faculty.Paid leave can only be applied for after a period of six (6) years have passed since a faculty member’s start-date with the College, or following his/her return from the last leave granted by the College, unless by permission of the Dean of Faculty and College President.
+Requests made after these deadlines will be considered at the discretion of the Chief Academic Officer.Paid leave can only be applied for after a period of six (6) years have passed since a faculty member’s start-date with the College, or following his/her return from the last leave granted by the College, unless by permission of the Chief Academic Officer and College President.

 - Written Request for Leave

 Written request for leave submitted by a faculty member to his/her department chair should be detailed in explaining the request, and in its projections, possibly including material such as the following:

 - A detailed proposal describing the project(s), or the course of study to be undertaken during the leave period (academic leave);

 - An explanation of how the project(s) or coursework meets the College’s curricular needs (academic leave);

 - A copy of the letter of acceptance from a graduate school signed by the proper authority representing the graduate school, or a program within it (academic leave);